copycap92-max/Lost-and-found/README.md

-# Lost-and-found
+# Adbu Lost and found portal
-Lost & Found Management System
+Adbu Lost & Found Portal
 Introduction

-The Lost & Found Management System is a web-based application designed to help users report lost items, post found items, and recover belongings efficiently.
+The Adbu Lost & Found is a web based application designed to help users report lost items, post found items, and recover belongings efficiently.
 The system provides secure authentication with OTP-based password reset via email, ensuring user account security.

 This project is built using PHP, MySQL, HTML, CSS, and PHPMailer.